workjs/workjs/doc/configuration.md

 * conf.uploaddir: location of files which have been uploaded.

 * conf.session_secrets: secrets used to sign session cookies.

-* conf.session_fresh: time in seconds while a session without data in the session cache is assumed to have no persistent data stored in the database.

 * conf.session_update: time in seconds after which the session access timestamp will be updated in the database.